Binsted Church - the heart of our rural community

 One of the graves in the churchyard is that of Michael Wishart, a local artist and bon viveur, son of Lorna Wishart, a Bohemian beauty and lover of Lucian Freud and Laurie Lee.
 It has the following quote on it by Henry Vaughan, carved in beautiful Italic script: ‘He that hath found some fledg’d bird’s nest, may known/At first sight, if the bird be flown;/ But what fair well or grove he sings in now/That is to him unknown.’
 A rosebush planted on his grave is flowering now.
 The place is full of sweet remembrance.

-Binsted church is under threat from the Arundel bypass Grey Route.
+Binsted church has been saved from the Arundel bypass Grey Route.